chad-syntax/ttps-podcast-dot-com/README.md

 ## Building and deploying to ipfs

-- `npm install -g ifps-deploy` I'm not adding it to my deps since dependabot goes nuts on it, install it on your own
+- I'm not adding it to my deps since dependabot goes nuts on it, install it on your own
 - `yarn deploy:eth` will build, export, and deploy to ipfs
 - you will then need to update your ens record with the new ipfs hash